Personal accident insurance

 PPI protects your payments if you have an accident, or become sick or unemployed.
 It covers accidents but is not the same as personal accident insurance.
 Find out how we can help you if you have a complaint about PPI.

 This insurance protects your income if you fall ill and can’t work.
-Personal accident policies pay a one-off cash benefit, but income protection policies pay a percentage of your income each month.
-Find out how we can help you if you have a complaint about income protection insurance.
+It pays a percentage of your income each month.
+Personal accident policies pay a one-off cash benefit, find out how we can help you if you have a complaint about income protection insurance.

 Critical illness cover pays a lump-sum cash payment if you develop a critical illness like cancer, heart failure or stroke.
 Find out how we can help you if you have a complaint about critical illness insurance.